-The Engineering Division of the Community Development Department designs and constructs public facilities, and reviews public improvements constructed by private property development.
+The Engineering Department designs and constructs public facilities, and reviews public improvements constructed by private property development.

-The Engineering Division is comprised of three sections:
+The Engineering Department is comprised of three sections:

 Capital Improvement Section